play-with-docker/play-with-docker.github.io/_posts/2017-03-31-traefik-load-balancing.markdown

 - We are using version 3 of compose file (mandatory for docker stack deploy)
 - We are using the traefik image from Docker Hub
-- Docker will create an overlay network named public, on which will will add each container we want to publish
+- Docker will create an overlay network named **public**, on which will will add each container we want to publish
 - We uses constraints to deploy the service on a swarm manager (as it needs to listen to swarm events)

-### Launch the LoadBalancer Docker Container
+### Launch the Docker Container

 ```.term1
 docker stack deploy traefik --compose-file traefik.yml
 ```

-The Load Balancer is configured to listen on ports 80 and 443 for the standard HTTP traffic, but also exposes port 8080 for a web dashboard.
+The Traefik container is configured to listen on ports 80 and 443 for the standard HTTP traffic, but also exposes port 8080 for a web dashboard.

 The use of docker socket allows traefik to listen to the Docker Host Daemon events, and reconfigure itself when containers are started/stopped.